JacobM184/EfficientNet-for-Gun-detection/README.md

 ![](graphics/Swish.png)

 The reason behind using Swish activation for EfficientNet is because it was said to provide better results than ReLU from both the *EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks paper* by *Mingxing Tan and Quoc V. Le* as well as a Google Brain study from 2017 by *Ramachandran et al.*.
-Theoretically, un-like relu, swish does not discard values below 0, hence reducing information loss.
+Theoretically, unlike ReLU, Swish does not discard values below 0, hence reducing information loss.
 Note that the Swish activation was not used solely for MBConv layers, but also for the and 3x3 convolutional layers.

 These papers can be found at the following links: